Central Asia to Far East Adventure - 16 Days

 Beijing

-Welcome to China!
-Upon arriving in Beijing, we'll transfer you to your hotel to settle in.
-In the early evening, take a trip with us to Wangfujing Street, a bustling pedestrian avenue known for its lively atmosphere, a wide array of shops, and diverse restaurants.
-It's an ideal spot to start discovering the city and to get familiar with its vibrant charm.
-A delightful dinner awaits, after which you will be taken back to the hotel.
+Welcome to China.
+On arrival in Beijing, we’ll transfer you to your hotel.
+In the early evening we’ll head to Wangfujing Street – a vibrant pedestrian avenue with numerous shops and restaurants – a relaxed way to get acquainted with the city.
+Dinner is included, after which we’ll return to the hotel.
 Please note: This tour may have travellers joining or departing at various points along the route, meaning group composition can change during the tour.
 Please also be aware that depending on group composition, guiding may be in additional languages as well as English.

 Beijing